Chapter S Corp: Everything You Need to Know

 An LLC or corporation can elect for S corporation tax treatment by filing IRS Form 2553, Election by a Small Business Corporation.
 This form requires detailed information to determine whether your business is eligible for this tax status.
 If you make this election after the 15th day of the third month but before the tax year ends, the election will be in effect for the following tax year.

 If you need help with deciding whether S corporation election is right for your business, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.